Jmevorach/openemr-on-eks/docs/DEPLOYMENT_GUIDE.md

-# OpenEMR EKS Auto Mode Deployment Guide
+# OpenEMR on EKS Auto Mode Deployment Guide

 This comprehensive guide provides step-by-step instructions for deploying a production-ready OpenEMR system on Amazon EKS with Auto Mode.